Half-flower (nanåsu)

 Traditional Uses

-Botanist William Safford, visiting Guam at the turn of the 20th century noted the Half-flower was not used as food, nor was the wood of value.
-According to local suruhana (traditional healer), Beatrice Nelson, the white, ripe fruit can be squeezed as drops into the eye to soothe inflammations.
+Botanist William Safford, who visited Guam at the turn of the 20th century, noted that the Half-flower was not used as food, nor was the wood of value.
+According to Beatrice Nelson, a suruhana (traditional healer), the white, ripe fruit could be squeezed as drops into the eye to soothe inflammations.

 Park footer